 - Sleep disorders (restless legs, insomnia or excessive sleepiness during the day)

 Sometimes these problems are directly related to the medications that we use to treat Parkinson’s disease.
 Other times they are experienced as part of the disease itself.
-The neurology care team at Creighton University Medical Center can help patients navigate these complications with careful medication adjustment, and the addition of other treatment strategies when necessary.
+The neurology care team at CHI Health can help patients navigate these complications with careful medication adjustment, and the addition of other treatment strategies when necessary.

 Treating Advanced Disease

 Because there are currently no medications that have been proven to slow the advancement of Parkinson’s disease, eventually other strategies may need to be employed.
 Surgical procedures are sometimes utilized to help control advanced Parkinson’s disease.

 One such procedure is the implantation of a device called a deep brain stimulator.
 This device works through electrodes that are placed strategically in the brain.
 Other surgeries may be done to decrease activity in areas of the brain that are responsible for causing tremor.